PaulACoroneos/calorie-counter/README.md

 A calorie counter form built using html, css and js.
+Based on FCC Learn Form Validation by Building a Calorie Counter.